 After you’ve created your content, make sure your files are titled appropriately so they’re easy to find.
 When you create a new automation, you’re able to set up the cadence and triggers associated with your files and email templates.

-The only step you’ll have to do manually is to send your clients online invoices when they’re ready to pay for your product.
+The only step you’ll have to do manually is to send your clients an online invoice when they’re ready to pay for your product.
 Set clear expectations with clients that they’ll receive an invoice when they inquire through your contact form and include all the necessary information they’ll need about your product.

 Using the project types from earlier, and the connected contact form, you can make it so the automation kicks off as soon as you’ve sent an invoice and received payment through the online payment software.
 You’ll be able to send your content all in one automated email or establish a cadence for multiple pieces of content over a longer period of time.
 Be sure to include a thank you email at the end and let your clients know how they can continue to engage with your business.